chelsea-designs/bird-search-and-rescue/README.md

 * Someone looking to learn more about the charity

 ### Site Goals
-* To provide users with a place to purchase their watercooling products
+* To provide users with a place to learn about B.I.R.D.
-* To promote the product range of Druid Computers
+* To promote the fundraising products range of B.I.R.D.
-* To promote Druid Computers as the preferred site for users to purchase their watercooling products
-* To increase the standing of Druid Computers within the watercooling industry and community.
+* To increase the standing of B.I.R.D within the charity sector and community.

 ### User Stories
 | ID  | As A/An    | I want to...                                                      | So I can...                                                                           |